The Magnetic Moon

 Tina and her co-workers calculated that, in the past, the variation was pronounced enough to create a magnetic field.

-Furthermore, over time, as the Moon drifted farther away, the variation in motion lessened, and the magnetic field eventually died.
+Furthermore, as the Moon drifted farther away over time, the variation in motion lessened, and the magnetic field eventually died.

-So, the fact that we have a way to turn off the magnetic field is a fascinating aspect of this model, Tina says, although she emphasizes that more further research, including the improvement of computer models to investigate the mechanism in detail, is essential to show that the theory is viable.
+So, the fact that we have a way to turn off the magnetic field is a fascinating aspect of this model, Tina says.
+However, she emphasizes that further research, including improving computer models to investigate the mechanism in detail, is essential to show that the theory is viable.

-That’s it, thanks for reading.
+That’s it; thanks for reading.
 I hope you enjoyed this short article.
-If you want to know more secrets of our Moon, then head over to this article: 11 Things You Didn’t Know About the Moon.
+If you want to know more secrets about our Moon, head over to this article: 11 Things You Didn’t Know About the Moon.